amandaaschoff-cmd/future-readiness/README.md

 npm run dev
 ```

-Deploy on Vercel by importing the repo.
+Deploy to Vercel by importing the repo.